-As of March 31, 2019, our registered, issued and outstanding share capital was DKK 61.5 million and excludes up to 1,419,895 shares that may be issued upon the exercise of warrants outstanding as of March 31, 2019.
+As of July 5, 2019, our registered, issued and outstanding share capital was DKK 61,690,143 and excludes up to 1,267,087 shares that may be issued upon the exercise of warrants outstanding as of July 5, 2019.
 Exercise of our RSUs will not affect our share capital as we will deliver any shares under this program through the delivery of already issued shares.
 For a description of the terms of our outstanding warrants and RSUs, see "Management-Compensation."
-In connection with this offering, we intend to issue up to ADSs representing shares, excluding the underwriters' option to purchase up to additional ADSs.
-Each ADS will represent of one share.
-We intend to apply to have the ADSs listed on the Nasdaq Global Select Market under the symbol "GMAB."
-The underlying shares will continue to be listed on Nasdaq Copenhagen under the symbol "GEN."
+In connection with this offering, we intend to issue up to 28,500,000 ADSs representing 2,850,000 shares, excluding the underwriters' option to purchase up to 4,275,000 additional ADSs.
+Each ADS will represent one-tenth of one share.
+The ADSs have been approved for listing on the Nasdaq Global Select Market under the symbol "GMAB."
+The underlying shares will continue to be listed on Nasdaq Copenhagen under the symbol "GEN." We have requested that Nasdaq Copenhagen change the symbol for our shares from "GEN" to "GMAB" to become effective in connection with the admission to trading of the shares underlying the ADSs on Nasdaq Copenhagen, expected to occur on July 23, 2019.